ShariarArefinOfficial/job-deed/README.md

 #Technologies : React , Tailwind , Firebase , MongoDB

-#Overview : The main goal of JobConnect is to create a comprehensive and user-friendly platform that connects job seekers with potential employers.
+#Overview : The main goal of JobDeed is to create a comprehensive and user-friendly platform that connects job seekers with potential employers.
 The website will serve as a centralized hub where job seekers can find and apply for job opportunities, and employers can post job openings and find suitable candidates.

 #Features: